getsentry/sentry.engineering/data/blog/perfectly-fitting-text-to-container-in-react.md

 ### Detour: `useTransition`

 `useTransition` is an important thing while doing this sort of thing, a new API available in React 18.
+I dropped in that, and it prevents the thing

+I should just link to the API documentation, and let people know what's going on in this case.

 ## Driving UI Changes Through `ResizeObserver`